SGGaita/food-Ecommerce-Web-App/README.md

 * Search option to filter the restaurants
 * Shopping cart
 * Language translation service using [ngx-translate](https://github.com/ngx-translate/core).
 Translates between English and French.
-* Payment options include Cash payment, M-Pesa, Visa/Master Card
+* Payment options include Cash payment, M-Pesa(Incomplete), Visa/Master Card(Incomplete)
 ## Frontend Walk through
 ### Homepage
 * The landing page has a hero image with a custome welcome text and a link that takes you to the restaurant list page.